-When I got engaged, my mother presented me with a completed Excel spreadsheet of 145 "must invites" complete with addresses and appropriate salutations less than 48 hours after my fiancé proposed.
+When I got engaged, my mother presented me with a completed Excel spreadsheet of 145 "must-invites" along with addresses and the appropriate salutations less than 48 hours after my fiancé proposed.
 True story.
 And I know I'm not the only bride who has faced a headcount dilemma.

 Your wedding budget increases exponentially with your guest list—you have to feed and water all of those people.
 And send invitations.
 And buy or make favors.
 Not to mention that you need a venue that can hold all of your guests.
-And size matters when you're looking at 50 guests versus 250 people you need to be able to accommodate.
-Here's how to create the tightest list possible:
+Size matters, especially when you're looking at 50 guests versus 250.
+Here's how to create the tightest list possible.

 You do not have to let every single guest bring a date.
 You should automatically include any fiancés, live-in partners, or long-term boyfriends and girlfriends you regularly socialize with, but you are under no obligation to let anybody bring his or her flavor of the month.

 Sandy Malone is the owner of Sandy Malone Weddings & Events and author of How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional.
 She was the star of TLC’s “Wedding Island” where she planned and coordinated weddings on Vieques Island in the Caribbean.